Hinduism and Judaism: Historical

 Ancient trade and cultural communication between India and the Levant is documented in the Periplus of the Erythraean Sea and the accounts surrounding the Queen of Sheba in the Hebrew Bible.

 Bhavishya Purana is regarded by a number of scholars to have predicted Judaism's prophet Moses, and similar parallels are found in the Vedas.

 The trade relations of both communities can be traced back to 1,000 BCE and earlier to the time of the Indus Valley civilisation of the Indian subcontinent and the Babylonian culture of Middle East.
 A Buddhist story describes Indian merchants visiting Baveru (Babylonia) and selling peacocks for public display.
 Similar, earlier accounts describe monkeys exhibited to the public.

 The Torah has also been helpful for understanding relations between these two traditions.
-Geographical analysis of Israel suggests that the authors of Torah were talking about India, where the selling of animals such as monkeys and peacocks existed.
+Geographical analysis of Israel suggests that the authors of the Torah were talking about India, where the sale of animals such as monkeys and peacocks took place.

 Trade connections between India and Mediterranean Jewish communities continued, and later, the languages of these cultures started to share linguistic similarities.